Skip to content

 Wawel Castle in Krakow: the Castle of the Kings of Poland

-The Austrians transformed it into a border fortress, little more than a barracks for soldiers and a military hospital.
-It was only in the early 1900s that the Austrians at the behest of Emperor Franz Joseph I of Austria left Wawel Castle.
+The Austrians repurposed it as a border fortress, serving little more than a barracks for soldiers and a military hospital.
+It wasn’t until the early 1900s that the Austrians, upon the request of Emperor Franz Joseph I of Austria, finally relinquished control of Wawel Castle.

-The citizens of Krakow decided to restore it and turn it into the residence of the President of Poland.
-During the Nazi occupation it was used as the residence of the Nazi generals.
+The people of Krakow were determined to restore the castle and transform it into the residence of the President of Poland.
+During the Nazi occupation, it was tragically used as the residence of Nazi generals.
+After the war, the resilient citizens of Krakow resumed restoration efforts, transforming Wawel Castle into the main tourist attraction in the city and arguably the most significant monument in all of Poland.

 What to see at Wawel Castle